-If you’ve previously passed the Registered Tax Return Preparer (RTRP) exam, have passed part 1 of the SEE (EA) exam, or hold a valid credential (CPA or EA), some of your requirements are waived!
-You’ll still need complete 15 hours of continuing education on ethics and tax laws, but you’re exempt from the 6‑hour annual federal tax refresher (AFTR) course.
+If you’ve previously passed the Registered Tax Return Preparer (RTRP) exam, or if you have passed Part 1 of the SEE (EA) exam within the last two years, some of your requirements are waived!
+You’ll still need to complete 15 hours of continuing education on ethics and tax laws, but you’re exempt from the 6-hour annual federal tax refresher (AFTR) course.

-Each year Gleim updates our courses to meet all of the requirements set by the IRS.
+Each year, we update our courses to meet all of their requirements set by the IRS.
 You can rest assured that you’ll have met all of the requirements to receive your Record of Completion.
-We’ll even take care of reporting your completion directly to the IRS.
+We’ll even take care of reporting your completion directly to the IRS!

-Whether you’re ready to take the first step towards completing the AFSP or have more questions about the AFSP or renewing your PTIN, visit our AFSP resource page.
-We answer more frequently asked questions and further discuss how Gleim can help you achieve success this tax season.
+Whether you’re ready to take the first step towards completing the AFSP or you have more questions about the AFSP or renewing your PTIN, visit our AFSP resource page.
+We answer many frequently asked questions and further discuss how Gleim can help you achieve success this tax season.